 Once you are on a shortened collection cycle, you will not receive any reminder notices and will be sent a disconnection warning notice if your bill isn’t paid by its due date.

 To be removed from the shortened collection cycle, you must pay three bills in a row before their due date.

 If you are in your retailer’s hardship program, you can’t be placed on a shortened collection cycle.

 Fees for disconnecting and reconnecting electricity and gas services will normally be applied to your account.
 Your retailer may also ask you to pay a security deposit if you have outstanding debt or a history of non-payment.
 The deposit will be refunded once you have established a good payment record.

-Additional fees may apply for after hours reconnections (after 4.00 pm).
+Additional fees may apply for after-hours reconnections (after 4.00 pm).
 Wrongful disconnections should not incur any fees.

 Have you been wrongfully disconnected?

-If your believe your energy service has been disconnected by mistake or your retailer didn’t follow the appropriate disconnection process, contact your retailer.
+If you believe your energy service has been disconnected by mistake or your retailer didn’t follow the appropriate disconnection process, contact your retailer.
 If you aren’t able to resolve the issue directly with your retailer, contact EWOSA.